larslorch/stadion/README.md

 The `stadion` package allows learning **stationary** systems of **stochastic differential equations (SDEs)**, whose stationary densities match the empirical distribution of a target dataset.
-The target dataset contains i.i.d. samples from the stationary density, not a time series.
+The target dataset for learning the SDEs contains i.i.d. samples from the stationary density, not a time series.
 When provided with [several datasets](#multiple-interventional-datasets) (e.g., from different experimental conditions), the algorithm learns one SDE model that fits all observed distributions using jointly-learned intervention parameters that perturb the SDE model.

 The objective for learning the SDE parameters is the **kernel deviation from stationarity (KDS)**.
 The KDS depends on the SDEs and a kernel function, and its sample approximation is computed using only the target dataset.
-Optimizing the KDS does not require rolling-out trajectories from the SDE model or backpropagating gradients through time.
+Hence, optimizing the KDS does not require rolling-out trajectories from the SDE model or backpropagating gradients through time.
+The SDE drift and diffusion functions can be arbitrary **nonlinear**, differentiable functions.
 This package also provides the KDS as a stand-alone [loss function](#kds-loss-function).

 Our implementation leverages efficient vectorization, auto-diff,